-The By-laws state that non-controlling shareholders can appoint three-tenths of the total number of Directors on the Board.
+The By-laws state that non-controlling shareholders can appoint three-tenths of the total number of Directors on the Board78.

-The Shareholders' Meeting of May 8, 2014:
+The Board is composed by 9 Directors, 3 of whom designated by minority shareholders The Shareholders' Meeting of May 8, 2014:

-- set the number of Directors at nine; - set the duration of the Board's term at three financial years and in any case until the date of the Shareholders' Meeting that will be called to approve the financial statements for the 2016 financial year; - appointed the Board of Directors and Chairman of the Board, in the persons of Emma Marcegaglia (Chairman), Claudio Descalzi, Andrea Gemma, Pietro A. Guindani, Karina A. Litvack, Alessandro Lorenzi, Diva Moriani, Fabrizio Pagani and Luigi Zingales, specifically: - Emma Marcegaglia, Claudio Descalzi, Andrea Gemma, Diva Moriani, Fabrizio Pagani and Luigi Zingales were nominated from the slate of candidates submitted by the Ministry of the Economy and Finance, which at the time owned 4.335% of the share capital.
+- set the number of Directors at nine; - set the duration of the Board's term at three financial years and in any case until the date of the Shareholders' Meeting that will be called to approve the financial statements for the 2016 financial year; - appointed the Board of Directors and Chairman of the Board, in the persons of Emma Marcegaglia (Chairman), Claudio Descalzi, Andrea Gemma, Pietro A. Guindani, Karina A. Litvack, Alessandro Lorenzi, Diva Moriani, Fabrizio Pagani and Luigi Zingales79, specifically: - 1) Emma Marcegaglia, Claudio Descalzi, Andrea Gemma, Diva Moriani, Fabrizio Pagani and Luigi Zingales were nominated from the slate of candidates submitted by the Ministry of the Economy and Finance, which at the time owned 4.335% of the share capital.
 Present at the vote was 60.187% of the share capital.
 The slate was elected by the majority of the shareholders that participated in the Shareholders' Meeting (about 57.124% of the voting capital), equal to 34.382% of the share capital; - 2) Pietro A. Guindani, Karina A. Litvack and Alessandro Lorenzi were nominated from the slate of candidates submitted by institutional investors, holding a total of 0.703% of the share capital.
 Present at the vote was 60.187% of the share capital.
 The slate was elected by the non-controlling shareholders that participated in the Shareholders' Meeting (about 42.038% of voting capital), equal to 25.302% of share capital.